julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 It was my first memory and means a lot to me.
 The idea that from asking for a drawing of a football came this whole story.
 The idea of making something out of nothing.
 From there, drawing, and painting and sculpting.
 Then, I got really into pschadellic poster art, Height Ashbury San Francisco Grateful Dead posters.

 Finally, having my daughter, I needed to provide for more than just myself, there was a bigger purpose.
 So, I was led to graphic design, advertising, posters, business cards etc.  I started my own business and was really busy, but around 2005, when the economy crashed, print art was slowing down, and people started asking if I could do web pages, and I said yeah, sure, and then started learning HTML and CSS and websites.
-This led to making websites, and getting some design chops and ulitimately this led me to software and working with people to help solve problems

-different kind of task oriented problems that are of interest, a specific task where computers solve the problem.
+This led to making websites, and getting some design chops and ulitimately this led me to software and working with people to help solve problems.
+Different kind of task oriented problems that are of interest, a specific task where computers solve the problem.
 Managing machines, email, todo list.
 A number tools we use on a daily basis that we often don’t think about the design that goes in to it.

 Making tools to solve problems.
 Visualizing information